degreepath/auditor/tests/snapshots/2015-16/degree/bachelor-of-music.md

 - SPAN 112

 #### Oral Communication
-For this requirement, you must have at least one course taken with the “ORC” general education attribute.
+For this requirement, you must take at least one course with the “ORC” general education attribute.

 #### Reasoning
-For this requirement, you must have at least one course taken with the AQR, SED, or IST general education attribute.
+For this requirement, you must take at least one course with the AQR, SED, or IST general education attribute.

 #### Studies in Physical Movement
-For this requirement, you must have at least two distinct courses taken with the “SPM” general education attribute.
+For this requirement, you must take at least two distinct courses with the “SPM” general education attribute.

 ### Core
 For this section, you must complete all of the following requirements: